Background pattern

 • High blood pressure (aliskiren).

-Some substances may increase their toxicity in the ear and kidneys if administered together with this medication.
-Therefore, if administered together, it should be under strict medical control.
-Among these substances are:
+Some substances may have increased toxicity in the ear and kidney if administered with this medication.
+Therefore, if they are administered together, it should be under strict medical control.
+These substances include:

 • Cancer medications (cisplatin).

-This medication and sucralfate should not be administered together, with an interval of less than 2 hours, as the effect of Furosemida Combix may be reduced.
+This medication and sucralfate should not be administered together with an interval of less than 2 hours, as the effect of Furosemide Combix may be reduced.

 This medication may weaken the effect of other medications such as: